mnemnion/JLpeg.jl/Plans.md

          truncated the string in the front or the back.
 There are always substrings, but if `i` is the first or last character, one of them will be empty.
   - [ ]  Refactor color printing to use `printstyled`.
+  - [X]  Highlight PegFail on a space with background red
 - [ ]  "Modularize" the @grammar code so that users don't get unexpected results if they define, say, `compile!` (humorous example) and try to use it as a variable name.
 - [ ]  Documenter stuff